Tony White/Producer & Director:

 MY SHOWREEL (Well, some of it!):

 Tony White is a British Academy Award-winning animation director, animator, author, educator and mentor.
 At the beginning of his career, he studied advanced animation techniques with some of the finest masters of the art-form.
 Specifically: Ken Harris (original lead animator of "Bugs Bunny," "Roadrunner," etc.), Art Babbit (original lead animator on "Pinocchio," "Fantasia," etc.) and Richard Williams (3 times Oscar winner and author of "The Animator's Survival Kit").
 Tony's first taste of working for the big screen came when he wrote, designed and animated the award-winning title sequence for "The Pink Panther Strikes Again" movie.
 Having successfully run his own award-winning animation in studio in London, Animus Productions, for 20 years Tony moved to Seattle in 1998 to live, work and teach.
-He is currently animation program director/instructor at AIE-Seattle but will soon be transitioning to teaching part-time in order that he work more consistently on 'Spirit of the Game'.
+Currently Tony teaches part-time at the Cornish College of the Arts in Seattle, and privately though the TakeLessons online platform.
+This provides him with more time to work consistently on the projects he still dreams of making, most notable of which is 'Spirit of the Game'.
 Tony is also founder of "DRAWASSIC", a ground-breaking, internet-based animation studio - the mission of which is to preserve, teach and evolve the art-form of traditional animation in this digital age.
+In 2018, he has taken his cherished "Golden Pencil Award" event online for the very first time.
 Tony's current best-selling books include: "The Animator's Workbook"; "Animation from Pencils to Pixels ~ Classical Techniques for Digital Animators"; "How To Make Animated Films", "The Animator's Job Coach", "The Animator's Notebook" and "Motion Comics".